taeeekim/bmeg310/assignment 1/assignment 1.md

 *Hint 3:* PCA transforms the data into new dimension.

 ### Q2.
 CLUSTERING
 When comparing model predictions to true labels, obtain a confusion matrix and include this result in your submission.
-You can obtain this by using table(predictions, labels)
+You can obtain this by using the table() function like so: table(predictions, labels)

 **Q2.1.** Apply kmeans clustering on the data and identify two clusters within your dataset.
 What is the concordance between the clusters that you have identified and the true labels of the cells (Benign vs Malignant).
 <br />